Mr Q - Standalone Site

 If you’re a regular online bingo player, you’ve probably seen comments about bingo sites, with some players accusing sites of rewarding the same players over and over, or of rigging the games so it’s impossible to win games and get the big bingo prizes.
 But do these accusations really hold any water – or are players just running into bad luck?

 The first thing that should set bingo players’ minds at ease is that regulated online bingo sites in the UK use a Random Number Generator to choose numbers – there’s no-one favouring particular players or rigging the game behind the scenes.
 Any regulated UK-based site where you can play bingo will have had their Random Number Generator tested by a third party like eCOGRA or iTech Labs before they can even obtain an operating license.
 This ensures fair play across all of the bingo games on the site.
 For more information on RNGs & RTPs, check out our top 20 RTP slots here.

-*10 Free Spins are credited upon your first deposit, valued at 25p per spin and to be used on Fluffy Too slot • Winnings are uncapped and have no wagering requirements • £5 cash credited within 72 hours upon first deposit • Minimum deposit £10 • New customers only • Full T&Cs apply. read more
+*30 Free Spins are credited upon your first deposit, valued at 25p per spin and to be used on Legend of the 5 Ninjas slot • Winnings are capped at £5 and have no wagering requirement • Minimum deposit £10 • New customers only • Full T&Cs apply.

 MrQ offers the highest paying online slot out there, 1429: Uncharted Seas by Thunderkick.